The general terms and conditions of HAHN+KOLB Werkzeuge GmbH

 2. All information about products and prices and all offers are non-binding.
 All information about dimensions, weight, performance or materials that is contained in offers, catalogues, brochures, price lists, drawings or similar documents is given with due care but is not binding, except to the extent expressly referred to as binding.
 The same applies to all information regarding the design and all proposals.
 The Supplier reserves the right to make changes as a result of technical developments.
 All drawings, samples and records created by the Supplier remain the Supplier’s property and must not be made accessible to third parties without the Supplier’s prior consent.
 The Supplier refers to the fact that it owns the respective copyrights.

-3. The contractually owed properties of the purchase item are determined exclusively by the product description and the written agreements.
+3. The contractually owed properties of the purchase item are determined exclusively by the written agreements.
 Ideas expressed unilaterally by the customer and advertising statements or other public statements made by the Supplier or by any of the Supplier’s vicarious agents shall not be taken into consideration.

 4. All models, tools and other devices for the performance of an order remain the Supplier’s property, even if the Supplier charges the customer for a portion of the costs.